 What is the Water Observations from Space (WOfS) product?

 WOfS is a satellite imagery product depicting observed surface water across the Australian continent.

 Geoscience Australia analyses Landsat data to identify areas where surface water may have been present.
-The Landsat archive incorporates observations from Landsat-5 from 1998 to 2011, and Landsat-7 from 2000 to 2012.
-The analysis uses an algorithm to determine were water is or is not present on each image.
-Water presence is calculated for every available Landsat observation in the archive, and displayed as a summary showing how many times water was observed for every point in Australia in a 25m x 25m grid.
+The Landsat archive incorporates observations from Landsat 5 from 1987 to 2011, and Landsat 7 from 2000 to present.
+The analysis uses an algorithm to determine where water is or is not present on each image.
+Water presence is calculated for every available Landsat observation in the archive, and displayed as a summary showing how many times water was observed for every point in Australia in a 25 metre by 25 metre grid.